WeAreWizards/blog/content/articles/tera-template-engine.md

 With no hesitation, [Clippy](https://github.com/Manishearth/rust-clippy) is the MVP of the development tools I'm using at the moment across all languages (Rust, Python and TypeScript mostly).
 It is a linter that catches lots of errors or bad code and shows you how to fix or how to do what you wanted to do but in a clearer way.
 The team is adding lints continuously so I usually just `cargo update` my projects every week or so just so I can run the latest `clippy` on it.

+Error messages are usually very good and are getting [even better soon](https://github.com/rust-lang/rust/pull/32756).

 ## What's next
 The main things Tera are missing right now are filters and a way to add custom tag blocks.
 If anyone thinks that it is 2016 and therefore should use a parser combinator, feel free to submit a PR!
 I also welcome any feedback on Tera design as it doesn't have to be a clone of Jinja2 or Django.

 Since I am quite busy with our first product [Proppy](https://proppy.io/), I won't have a huge amount of time so any help is welcome.

 To finish on a "Rust for web" note, the last main thing I would miss to try it for real is a validation crate that would work [like this gist](https://gist.github.com/Keats/32d26f699dcc13ebd41b).
 We use [marshmallow](https://marshmallow.readthedocs.org/en/latest/) in proppy and it makes working with API a breeze.
+Unfortunately, with compiler plugins being still unstable, I don't think I will start working on that.
+There is a RFC for stabilization though: [Procedural macros](https://github.com/rust-lang/rfcs/pull/1566).